emmyatri/Resume/index.md

 ### Fall 2025
 **Low Level Programming** • Computer Architecture
 - Developed a low-level programming solution in C to explore system architecture.
-- Implemented 2 projects involving memory management, pointers, and system calls
+- Implemented 2 projects involving memory management, pointers, and system calls.
-- Gained hands-on understanding of hardware-software relationships
+- Gained hands-on understanding of hardware-software relationships.
-- Used command-line tools and Unix environment for development
+- Used command-line tools and Unix environment for development.

 ### Spring 2025
 **Project Manager / Lead Developer** • Group 17 CSE 1321
-- Collaborated with team to design and develop interactive game using PyCharm
+- Collaborated with team to design and develop interactive game using PyCharm.
 - Implemented game mechanics, user interface, and event handling system.
 - Coordinated a team of fice to apply object oriented programming principles to create moduler and maintainable code.
 Utilized Git for version control and team collaboration.